Each Sunday this Fall @ 9 & 11 am

 TEACHERS: Rick Hove & Andy Ledbetter

-GFF is Parents (of babies through high schoolers) living out the Gospel through Bible study, community, and missions.
+Gospel-Focused Families is a class for parents (of babies through high schoolers) living out the Gospel through Bible study, community, and missions.
 Rotating studies with adult and whole-family fellowship opportunities.
+Contact Steven & Amy King for more information.

 TEACHERS: Steven & Amy King